bit-dust/Scripts/Python/README.md

 #### Requeriments:
 	Python 2.x
-	Nautilus or a derivated file manager (Caja, Nemo)
+	Nautilus or a derivated file manager (Caja, Nemo) Gnome Terminal (for Konsole you mast modify in the script the callTerminal method)

 #### Installation:
 Copy the scrip in **/home/user/.local/share/nautilus/scripts** and give it executation permissions.